csvspecs/awesome-csv/TAB-VS-CSV.md

 ## Comparing TAB and CSV formats

 The differences between TAB and CSV formats can be confusing.
-The obvious distinction is the default field separator: TAB uses TAB, CSV uses comma.
+The obvious distinction is the default field separator: TAB uses TAB (`→`), CSV uses comma (`,`).
 Both use newline as the record separator.

 By itself, having different default field separators is not especially significant.